flurl/shice/docs/README.md

 Open the `arduino` folder in PlatformIO.
 Edit the platformio.ini to fit your needs.
 At least one environment is needed, but you can create multiple environments if you have more than one litter box.
 The first time you flash the ESP you have to use USB.
 After that you should be able to use OTA updates by setting `upload_port` and `upload_protocol` in the corresponding environment section.

+Whenever the PIR sensor is triggered a new image will be captured and uploaded.
+Between consecutive images `timerInterval`ms will be waited.
+If you set the build flag `-D WEBHOOK="https://example.com/hook"` in platformio.ini this webhook will be called when an image is taken.

+One might use this e.g. to be notified as soon as possible when an event happened even before the recognition is done.
+Or if you have multiple satellites this is a way to check, whicht satellite triggered the event.

 ### Server
 ```bash
 git clone https://github.com/flurl/shice.git